NITR098/Chest-Xray-Classification/README.md

   - `train_test.py`: The main Python script for the project.
   - `utils.py`: Utility functions used by the main script.
   - `models.py`: Creates the model by using the [timm module](https://timm.fast.ai/).
-  - `dataloader.py`: dataloader scripts for diverse Chest X-ray datasets.
+  - `dataloader.py`: Dataloader scripts for diverse Chest X-ray datasets.
   - `medmnist_test.py`: Test script with ChestMNIST dataset, equivalent to ChestXray14, to lessen the GPU needs while developing code.
 - `requirements.txt`: Requirement libraries to use this repo.
 - `.gitignore`: File specifying which files to ignore in version control.